isomerpages/moe-eunoiajc/index.md

   - textcards:
       title: "#WhyEJ"
       id: textcards
-      description: Hear from our Eunoians and alumni.
-Discover what made their Eunoia experience special.
+      description: Hear from our alumni and discover what made their Eunoia journey special.
       cards:
         - title: Alyaa Aris
           description: Class of 2024